aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## How to Get Actual Bounds of Shape in Points

 If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using NodeRendererBase.BoundsInPoints property.
-The following code example shows how to use this property.
+The following code example demonstrates how to use this property.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-GetActualShapeBoundsPoints.java" >}}